DCR disc hubs – from £135/pair, various models available in various colours and drillings:

 These will probably represent the cheapest very fast engaging hub you can buy.
 84pt engagement.

 We are proud to be able to offer the full range of ONYX Racing Products which we think are fantastic.
-They offer a particular sort of option for riders.
+They offer a particular unique quality for riders.
 Some people like noisy hubs, some people like quiet hubs.
 Some people want fast engaging hubs, some people are not bother about that feature.
 If you want the fastest possible engagement and the quietest freewheeling, ONYX cannot be beaten here.
 The engagement is instant, it is uncanny and there is no audible noise at all.
 It is a totally different system – a clutch type system which works very well and is greased for life.
 They use silky smooth pre-loaded cartridge bearings with a very neat adjuster built in.
-Prices do vary depending on options and potentially even exchange rate, however a guideline price would be £450/pair.
+Prices do vary depending on options and exchange rate, however a guideline price would be £450/pair.

 You can have road, disc in both 6 bolt and centre lock.
 Lots of axle interfaces, colours, shell profiles and types and suitable for lots of different gears or lack of gears.
 As the range is probably one of the largest from any manufacturer, we do not keep any in stock.
 Special order only which will take approximately 4 weeks.
 Onyx themselves build the hubs to order.
 You can get custom ‘engraving’ (it is actually a Laser etching) on the hubs if you want to personalise them further.